amw46/todo-progress-bar/README.md

 # todo-progress-bar
-todo list with custom progress bar
+A simple to-do list application with custom progress bar, programmed using CSS animations and variables.
+The application is surrounded by other pages for testing and learning styling/html/scripting.